- How are your puppies raised and when can I take my puppy home?

 - What food should I feed my dog?

-We recommend Nutri Source large breed & puppy or Best Breed Large Breed Puppy food for German Shepherd puppies and young dogs.
-For adult dogs, we recommend Nutri Source Grain Free products or Best Breed Large Breed, German Shepherd Breed, or Working Breed dog food.
-In addition, we also recommend Fromm’s Puppy and adult dog foods.
-If you have any questions between the different kinds of dog food, please contact us for more information!
+We recommend Purina Pro Plan and Nutri Source large breed & puppy or Best Breed Large Breed Puppy food for German Shepherd puppies and young dogs.
+If you have any questions about the different kinds of dog food, please contact us for more information!

 - What vitamins and supplements should I give my dog?